valsson-group/valsson-group.github.io/_pages/resources.md

 ---
 permalink: /resources/
 author_profile: false
+title: "Resources | Codes"
 ---

 Some codes and scripts developed by the Valsson Research Group can be found on the groups [GitHub repository](https://github.com/valsson-group).